 Feed Cafe has picnic benches set up outdoors on their lawn for morning bites and sips of caffeinated beverages that meet the pet-friendly requirement.
 Farm fresh ingredients find a perfect setting in this distinctive red barn.

 You want to bring your dog on every adventure, but there are some parts of Yellowstone and other activities that might not be accessible for dogs.
 But with quality pet care options, you can still bring them along on the trip, even if you can’t be with them every day.
 Dee-O-Gee, Animal House Pet Lodging, and Kennels West are just a few local options for doggy daycare in Bozeman.

 Finding pet-friendly accommodation for you and your pooch can be an involved search, but you have some great choices in Bozeman.
-The Western Heritage Inn downtown offers pet rooms with a small deposit, dogs are welcome at the Bozeman Trail Campground, and the Baymont by Wyndham Bozeman has some pet rooms available for an additional nightly fee, so you and your pup can rest up and get ready for your next adventure.
+Dogs are welcome at the Bozeman Trail Campground, and the Baymont by Wyndham Bozeman has some pet rooms available for an additional nightly fee, so you and your pup can rest up and get ready for your next adventure.